Watching a Thai Premier League Match in Buriram: Complete Guide

 How to Get There

-From Buriram center, the stadium is about 5 km away.
-Take a tuk-tuk (50-100 baht) or a songthaew (10 baht) from the bus station.
-If you’re coming from Bangkok, buses leave from Mo Chit (400-500 baht, 6-hour journey), or opt for a flight to Buriram airport (1 hour, 1,500-2,000 baht) followed by a taxi (200 baht).
+From the center of Buriram, the stadium is about 5 km away.
+Take a tuk-tuk (50-100 baht) or songthaew (10 baht) from the bus station.
+If you’re coming from Bangkok, buses depart from Mo Chit (400-500 baht, 6 hours ride), or opt for a flight to Buriram Airport (1 hour, 1,500-2,000 baht) followed by a taxi (200 baht).

 Watching a Match from Buriram Outside the Stadium